mzimbres/rtcpp/README.md

 In this example the array buffer will serve as arena for all allocations made by the list t1 i.e. all elements inserted in the list will be stored in buffer.
-The size of the memory allocated fits exactly what is requested by the list i.e. the size of its node type, that is known when the list rebinds the allocator.
+The size of the memory returned by
+::allocate fits exactly what is requested by the list i.e. the size of its node type, that is known when the list rebinds the allocator.
 This way there is no waste of memory.

 ### Motivation

 Some of the motivations behind node_allocators are:

-* Support the most natural and fastest non-trivial allocation scheme for linked data structures.
-In libstd++ for example, this is already somehow supported, there n is always equal to 1 on calls to allocator_type::allocate(n).
+* Support the most natural and fastest allocation scheme for linked data structures.
+In libstd++ for example, it is already possible to use this allocation technique, since n is always equal to 1 on calls of allocator_type::allocate(n).

-* Achieve platform independent and hard-realtime allocation.
+* Support hard-realtime allocation for node-based containers.

-  Most allocators found in the literature use fancy algorithms and are overly complicated as a result of having to handle blocks of different size.
+* Most allocators found in the literature are overly complicated as a result of having to handle blocks of different size.
+In ordered associative containers this is unnecessary since the requested memory have always the same size.

+* The user should not *have to* provide allocators that handle different allocation sizes when containers do not make use of this feature.
+Users pay for a feature that is not used.

 * Avoid wasted space behind allocations.
-It is pretty common that allocators allocate more memory than requested to store informations like the size of the allocated block, but since in this case all allocations have the same size, this is unnecessary.
+It is pretty common that allocators allocate more memory than requested to store informations like the size of the allocated block.

-* Keep nodes in as compatible as possible buffers, either on the stack or heap.
+* Keep nodes in as-compact-as-possible buffers, either on the stack or heap, improving cache locality and making them specially usefull for embedded programming.

-To give the reader an idea of how baddly memory fragmentation can affect performance, I have made benchmarks for std::list and std::set.
+To give the reader a rough idea of how baddly memory fragmentation can affect performance, I have made benchmarks for std::list and std::set.
 The benchmark is made inside of a pure function, say foo.
 Since the function is pure, we expect it to behave the same way, regardless of global state.
 However, with fragmentation I noticed I can degrade its performance up to one order of magnitude.
 For example

 ```c++
   fragments_heap(); // Comment this for non-fragmented scenario.